maheshvanteru/custom-jmeter-sampler/README.md

 ### Step 3: Exporting the Project Jar to JMeter

-Export the project as a runnable JAR file and place it in JMeter's external libraries folder.
+Export the project as a runnable `JAR` file built from `MAVEN` and place it in JMeter's external libraries folder.
 This ensures that JMeter can utilize the custom sampler for load testing.

 ### Step 4: Using the Custom Java Request Sampler in JMeter